Engielolz/imasimgbot/docs/structure.md

 ## idol.txt

 Contains configuration data.
-Has the birthday, image override information, the size of the global recents queue and the post interval.
+Has the birthday, image override information, the size of the global recents queue, the post interval and image caching options.

 ## recents.txt